osisdie/ai-ipynb-notebook/README.md

-# avatar-ai-for-fun
+# face_dlib.ipynb
-Through a series of ipynb development files, attempt to create a realistic and lifelike face avatar.
+Attempt to create a realistic and lifelike face avatar.

+# crawler_news.ipynb
+Attempt to crawl news from RSS urls, immersively translated en to zh-tw language on HTML rendering.